Firm Account Management

 No filing fees, including use fees, are required for proceedings for relief from abuse, 15 V.S.A. § 1103(f), abuse prevention for a vulnerable adult, 33 V.S.A. § 6933(b), or for orders against stalking or sexual assault, 12 V.S.A. § 5133(f).
 Waiver of court fees is for persons found to be unable to pay a filing fee under 32 V.S.A. §§ 1431(h) and 1434(b), and V.R.C.P.
 3.1 and V.R.P.P.
 3.1.

 Additionally, court staff and persons acting in an official capacity on behalf of the court--for example, masters, parent coordinators, guardians ad litem, and court-ordered forensic evaluators--are exempt from paying an efiling fee. see Reporter's Notes V.R.E.F.
-10.
+10. Thus, when efiling, those persons should use a payment account of waiver that has to be created by the filer.

 As an OFS filer completes the filing screen, the Fees section will display the use fee until the party responsible for fees is selected:

-Also, when selecting the person responsible for fees, the filer should select the same party each time, not a different party each time or you will be charged for both of those envelopes.
+Also, when selecting the party responsible for fees, the filer should select the same party each time, not a different party each time or you will be charged for both of those envelopes.
 That is, if for example there are 2 plaintiffs, one plaintiff should be selected each time, not a different plaintiff.
 To obtain a refund, contact email@example.com.

 You must contact Tyler using the number or email provided if there are any technical issues within the Tyler website.
 To contact Tyler, call 1-800-297-5377 or email at firstname.lastname@example.org.
 There is also a chat function located on the File and Serve site.